 Peachtree Minority Venture Fund (PMVF)

-ATLANTA, October 25, 2021 – Addressing systemic racial inequity in the business world, the Peachtree Minority Venture Fund launched this fall as an innovative resource to support minority entrepreneurs.
-Created by The Roberto C. Goizueta Center for Entrepreneurship & Innovation at Goizueta Business School, the fund was started and will be run by students – and is the first of its kind to offer equity investments exclusively to Black, Latinx, and Native American entrepreneurs.
+ATLANTA, October 25, 2021 – Addressing systemic racial inequity in the business world, the Peachtree Minority Venture Fund launched this fall as an innovative resource to support entrepreneurs.
+Created by The Roberto C. Goizueta Center for Entrepreneurship & Innovation at Goizueta Business School, the fund was started and will be run by students – and is the first of its kind focused on empowering underrepresented founders.

 Research shows that while venture capital investments have quadrupled in the past ten years, the growth has not supported underrepresented minority entrepreneurs.